Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 Tools You Need

 You don’t need a complicated setup to create and sell a simple audio product.
-Isn’t that great?
-Instead, you need a way to plan the lesson, record the audio, clean it lightly, package the files, and deliver them to buyers.
+You need a way to plan the lesson, record the audio, clean it lightly, package the files, and deliver them to buyers.

-- ChatGPT or Claude – for brainstorming listener wins, outlining scripts, writing checklists, and creating promo copy
+• ChatGPT or Claude – for brainstorming listener wins, outlining scripts, writing checklists, creating templates, and writing promo copy

-- Canva – for covers, worksheets, checklists, and simple product graphics
+• Canva – for editable covers, worksheets, checklists, and simple product graphics

-- Google Docs – for transcripts, worksheets, and quick-start guides
+• Google Docs – for editable transcripts, worksheets, quick-start guides, and swipe files

 Pick the simplest stack you’ll actually use.
 A phone, Google Docs, Canva, and Gumroad can be enough for a first version.
-The goal is not to build a recording studio, after all…
+The goal isn’t to build a recording studio, remember.

 Now that the tools are simple, let’s start with the first rung of the ladder: the tiny $7 product.